Pesach-Tikvah-Hope-Development-Inc/CCBHC_Measurements/ccbhc_measurements/demos/ASC.md

 - encounter_id : str - Unique Visit Identifier (duplicates allowed for multiple CPT codes)
 - encounter_datetime : datetime64[ns] - Date of visit
 - cpt_code : str - A single CPT code (for more than one CPT code use separate lines and duplicate the rest of the information)
+- screening : str - Type of systemactic screening used or blank if the encounter was not a screening
-- is_screening : bool -  True or False if a screening was included in the encounter
+- score : int - Sscreening score or blank if the encounter was not a screening

 #### Diagnosis